Michael Butler (producer)

-Michael Butler (November 26, 1926 – November 7, 2022) was an American theatrical producer best known for bringing the rock musical Hair from the Public Theater to Broadway in 1968.
+Michael Butler (November 26, 1926 – November 7, 2022) was an American theatrical producer, businessman and polo player, best known for bringing the rock musical Hair from the Public Theater to Broadway in 1968.
 During his time as Hair producer he was dubbed "the hippie millionaire" by the press.
 His other Broadway production credits include the play Lenny in 1971 and the musical Reggae in 1980.

 Early life

-Butler was born in Chicago into a wealthy family.
+Butler was born Paul Butler Jr. in Chicago into a wealthy industrial family.
+He was the first son from the second marriage of his father Paul Butler and Marjorie Stresenreuter.
+His family arrived in America in the early 1600's.
 In the early 19th century, his ancestors started a paper company on the Fox River in St. Charles, Illinois, and supplied paper for the U.S. Congress.
 The business was later moved to Chicago, where it was at one time one of the city's oldest family-owned businesses, which later diversified into dairy, ranching and aviation.
-Butler's father helped found the village of Oak Brook, Illinois and the Oak Brook Polo Club.
+Butler's father Paul Butler helped found the village of Oak Brook, Illinois the Oak Brook Polo Club and Butler Aviation.

+Butler attended the Butler School, Avery Coonley School, Chicago Latin School, Culver Military Academy and the University of Virginia.

 Butler was the godson of Tyrone Power and, in his early twenties, he lived with Power and his wife, actress Linda Christian.
 Through Power's friend, film director Edmund Goulding, he befriended the Kennedy family, particularly Joe and John F. Kennedy (JFK).
-Butler and JFK often socialized in Hyannisport, Greenwich Village and Newport, Rhode Island.
+Butler and JFK often socialized in Palm Beach, Hyannisport, Greenwich Village and Newport, Rhode Island, as well as sailing together in the South of France.

 Early career

-Butler served as Special Advisor to then-Senator John F. Kennedy on the Middle East, the chancellor of the Lincoln Academy, the Commissioner of the Port of Chicago, the president of the Organization of Economic Development in Illinois, an assistant to Illinois Governor Otto Kerner, Jr., and the president of the Illinois Sports Council.
+Butler served as Special Advisor to then-Senator John F. Kennedy on the Middle East, as chancellor of the Lincoln Academy, Commissioner of the Port of Chicago, president of the Organization of Economic Development in Illinois, an assistant to Illinois Governor Otto Kerner, Jr., and the president of the Illinois Sports Council.
 He was a Democratic candidate in Du Page County for the State Senate.
+He also worked for the Butler family companies, including Butler Paper and Butler Overseas, where he participated in the reconstruction of the Hejaz Railroad which had been destroyed by T. E. Lawrence during WW1, through his family's friendship with King Hussein of Jordan.